 No word cloud is needed; we were in one.
-And it’s hard not to be charmed by the brightness of enthusiastic and eager tech-folks who want to make it easier for people to get to doctors they might need.
+It’s hard not to be charmed by the brightness of delightful, eager tech-workers who want to make it easier for people to get to doctors they might need.
 In theory.
 The ZocDoc space bore no semblance to any hospital or office where I’ve been a doctor or a patient.